ministryofjustice/moj-frontend/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 https://github.com/ministryofjustice/moj-frontend/blob/master/CODE_OF_CONDUCT.md

 Do you want to ask a question?
 Are you looking for support?
-You can email [design-system@digital.justice.gov.uk](design-system@digital.justice.gov.uk) putting the repository name in the subject line.
+You can [contact the Design System team](https://moj-design-system.herokuapp.com/get-in-touch).

 ---